"Gorbachev Factor"

 character of these bodies.

-Voting for deputies to soviets was another indication of their
+voting for deputies to soviets was another indication of their

-generally only one candidate ran for a given seat.
-All candidates
+generally only one candidate ran for a given seat. all candidates

-were vetted and approved by a party committee.
-The regime went to
+were vetted and approved by a party committee. the regime went to

 great lengths to ensure that everyone cast a ballot with a single,

-preprinted name at a polling station.
-The massive turnout and near
+preprinted name at a polling station. the massive turnout and near

 unanimous endorsement of the candidate were treated as signs of the

-unshakable unity of regime and people.
-For the authorities, such
+unshakable unity of regime and people. for the authorities, such

 ceremonies were of great importance, serving to showcase the